Commitment To Diversity, Equity, and Inclusion

 We also recognize that the critical work of diversity, inclusion, and equity is not easy, nor is it ever finished.
 The environment on our campus requires that we continually put energy toward respect, education, and communication as we celebrate the differences within our community.

 Our Diversity Committee, working closely with the President’s Cabinet, will continue to do important work on our campus.
-We anticipate focusing on opportunities associated with training and development, search processes, assessment efforts to help inform our strategic planning process, and welcoming speakers like interfaith expert Eboo Patel.
+We anticipate focusing on opportunities associated with training and development, search processes, and assessment efforts to help inform our strategic planning process.
 The success of this work will require that all members of our campus community participate in these opportunities and consider individually and collectively how we will grow and advance the concept of being an inclusive campus.

 As the president of TLU, I am committed to furthering all of these efforts and to celebrating the diverse components that comprise our community of learning and community of faith.
 It is an honor to join you on our journey of excellence and diversity.